 Alongside name changes, Microsoft presented “Microsoft Dataverse for Teams” – a subset of Dataverse capabilities for Teams users at no additional cost.
 It is generally available, along with a suite of embedded Microsoft Power Platform tools that make it easy for customers to build low-code apps, automate processes, and deploy chatbots without leaving the Teams application.

 Also, you will notice new terminology.
-Some terms were changed to make work with “Dataverse” more intuitive for new users.
+Some terms were changed in order to make work with “Dataverse” more intuitive for new users.

 |LEGACY TERM||NEW TERM|